 The Choco App can help you to calculate the COGS for your restaurants

 Staying on top of all this information can appear a bit daunting, especially given the seemingly endless list of other duties to which a restaurant owner must attend.
 It might seem unrealistic to think you can be constantly weighing a variety of food supply options while turning out quality products and keeping your employees and customers happy.
-Choco makes this part easier and less time consuming for you.
+Choco makes this part easier and less time-consuming for you.
 Choco app users receive monthly and weekly overviews of purchases and they can clearly and easily analyze whether they are making the right decisions and maximizing the use of their COGS and COGS%.
 Communication with suppliers is made easy and professional right within the app.
 Exploring new suppliers is simple and can be done without countless hours of surfing online.
 A well-organized and personalized Choco account is free and always will be.
 Reach out to our team today and get set up in less than 24 hours.